jbock-java/jbock/SPAGHETTI.md

 ### Limitations

+* No multi-valued options or params.
+Workaround: Declare the option or param *repeatable*, either by making it a `List`, or defining a <a href="#custom-collectors">*custom collector.*</a>
+* Option names start with two dashes.
+Only single-character names may use a single dash; these are called mnemonics.
 * No grouping.
-For example, `rm -rf` is invalid, use `rm -r -f` instead
+For example, `rm -rf` and `tar xzf` are bad, use `rm -r -f` and `tar -x -z -f` instead
-* Also no bsd-style grouping as in `tar xzf`, use `tar -x -z -f` instead
-* Option names always start with one or two dashes.
-* No multi-valued options.
-Workaround: *Repeatable* options or params.
-* Mnemonics are limited to a single character.
 * An option can't have more than one long name or more than one mnemonic.
-* Cannot distinguish between attached or detached option shape.
-Both are always allowed and equivalent.
+* Mappers don't currently know about option form (long name or mnemonic) or shape (attached or detached).
+Also it's currently not possible to forbid one of the shapes.
-* Type matching uses `java.util.List` and `java.util.Optional` exclusively.
-Alternatives like `com.google.common.base.Optional` won't work.
+* Type matching currently uses `java.util.List` and `java.util.Optional` exclusively.
+Alternatives like `com.google.common.base.Optional` don't get special semantics.

 ### Gradle config